-This Daily Devotional is an excerpt from the book "A Pillar By Day" by Pastor Jon.
+This Daily Devotional is an excerpt from the book "A Day of Feasting" by Pastor Jon.

-"A Pillar By Day" is a collection of 365 short devotions from the Old Testament books of Genesis through Deuteronomy.
+"A Day of Feasting" is a collection of 365 short devotions from the Old Testament books of Joshua through Malachi.

-If you would like your own copy of "A Pillar By Day" you can order one from the SearchLight Store.
+If you would like your own copy of "A Day of Feasting" you can order one from the SearchLight Store.

 Pastor Jon's Complete